sapcc/vasa/README.md

-# SAP Ansible Modules for NetApp VASA Appliance
+# SAP Ansible Modules and Python Package for NetApp VASA Appliance

 This repository contains classes and modules to manage the NetApp VASA Appliances of SAP Converged Cloud.